dnsimple/dnsimple-support/content/articles/changing-account-information.markdown

    ![Account information form](/files/account-information-form.png)

    <info>
-   If the <label>Account email</label> input field is missing, then this is the Primary account attached to your user.
+   If the <label>Account email</label> input field is missing, this is the Primary account attached to your user.
 You'll need to [update your user email to change this address](/articles/changing-email#changing-the-user-email).
    </info>

    <info>
-   DNSimple requests this information to guarantee the security of your account, and in compliance with applicable laws and regulations.
+   DNSimple requests this information, in compliance with applicable laws and regulations, to guarantee the security of your account.
    </info>

-1. Once the information has been updated press <label>Update Account</label> to save the changes.
+1. Once the information has been updated, click <label>Update Account</label> to save the changes.

 </div>